Intradiploic epidermoid cyst

 - intradiploic epidermoids are less frequent than the intradural variety 1

-Intradiploic epidermoids occurs within the frontal, parietal, occipital, sphenoid bones as well as the spine 1.
+Intradiploic epidermoids occurs within the frontal, parietal, occipital and sphenoid bones, as well as the spine 1.

 - rounded or lobulated area of bone destruction, well-delineated sclerotic scalloped margins